gr4vy/gr4vy-go/api/docs/ThreeDSecureDataV2.md

 NewThreeDSecureDataV2WithDefaults instantiates a new ThreeDSecureDataV2 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAuthenticationResponse

-`func (o *ThreeDSecureDataV2) GetAuthenticationResponse() string`

-GetAuthenticationResponse returns the AuthenticationResponse field if non-nil, zero value otherwise.

-### GetAuthenticationResponseOk

-`func (o *ThreeDSecureDataV2) GetAuthenticationResponseOk() (*string, bool)`

-GetAuthenticationResponseOk returns a tuple with the AuthenticationResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAuthenticationResponse

-`func (o *ThreeDSecureDataV2) SetAuthenticationResponse(v string)`

-SetAuthenticationResponse sets AuthenticationResponse field to given value.

-### HasAuthenticationResponse

-`func (o *ThreeDSecureDataV2) HasAuthenticationResponse() bool`

-HasAuthenticationResponse returns a boolean if a field has been set.

-### GetDirectoryTransactionId

-`func (o *ThreeDSecureDataV2) GetDirectoryTransactionId() string`

-GetDirectoryTransactionId returns the DirectoryTransactionId field if non-nil, zero value otherwise.

-### GetDirectoryTransactionIdOk

-`func (o *ThreeDSecureDataV2) GetDirectoryTransactionIdOk() (*string, bool)`

-GetDirectoryTransactionIdOk returns a tuple with the DirectoryTransactionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDirectoryTransactionId

-`func (o *ThreeDSecureDataV2) SetDirectoryTransactionId(v string)`

-SetDirectoryTransactionId sets DirectoryTransactionId field to given value.

 ### GetCavv